-The Ultimate Guide to Webinars: 41 Tips for Successful Webinars
+41 Tips & Best Practices To Create Great Webinars

 You don’t have to be – once you pick the right webinar platform.

-Here are four questions to ask when selecting one.
+Here are four questions to ask when selecting one:

 - Does it fit your budget?

-- Does it include the features that you need, such as the ability to offer surveys?
+- Does it include the features you need, such as the ability to offer surveys?

 - How many attendees does it allow?